Should You Borrow From Your 401(k) Plan?

 Your 401(k) plan assets will probably be one of the most important sources of income when you retire.
 As such, you want your plan balances to grow as quickly and as much as possible.
 Taking a loan will probably slow down that growth.

 Borrowing through a credit card is probably not a good idea because of higher rates.
-In addition, interest paid on credit cards is not tax deductible.
+In addition, interest paid on credit cards is not tax-deductible.

 A home equity loan may be a better alternative.
-Many home equity loan programs provide lower interest rates and the interest paid on a home equity loan may be tax deductible if you itemize your deductions on your individual tax return.
+Many home equity loan programs provide lower interest rates and the interest paid on a home equity loan may be tax-deductible if you itemize your deductions on your individual tax return.

 Borrowing from your 401(k) plan is a beneficial feature of this type of retirement plan.
 The interest rate on the loan will probably be relatively low and having up to five years to repay the loan can be attractive.
-It is probably easy to get the loan.
+It is probably easy to get a loan.
 Your plan administrator or human resources department should have the papers you need and there is no loan approval process.

 However, like any other loan, it must be repaid.
-In addition, the costs of slowing down the growth of your retirement portfolio and the non-deductibility of interest paid should at least make you to consider all your alternatives.
+In addition, the costs of slowing down the growth of your retirement portfolio and the non-deductibility of interest paid should at least make you consider all your alternatives.